rishigoel2003/GNN-Project/README.md

 created on 3/07/2023 9:49am

-currently working on simple forecasting with the dataset
+currently working on simple forecasting benchmarks with the dataset completed 18/07

+working on simple GNN forecasting method with reconciliation afterwards